HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 - Are the most appropriate level of service for the member considering potential benefits and harm.

 - Are known to be effective, based on scientific evidence, professional standards and expert opinion, in improving health outcomes.

 Some covered service expenses require prior authorization.
 There are some network eligible service expenses for which you must obtain the prior authorization.

-For services, items, or supplies that require prior authorization, as shown on the Schedule of Benefits, you must obtain authorization from us before you:
+For services, items, or supplies that require prior authorization, as shown in your Schedule of Benefits, you must obtain authorization from us before you or your dependent member:

 - Receive a service or supply from a non-network provider;

 - Are admitted into a network facility by a non-network provider; or